antznin/des-cracker/REPORT.md

 	   searching time by N)
    * a AXI Lite wrapper, used to communicate with the Zybo board CPU (read / write requests and an IRQ)
- * a driver, which is used by the CPU to communicate with our machine
+ * a driver, which is used by the CPU to communicate with our machine (WIP)

 ## Code

 ### DES package

 We initially thought of designing the DES algorithm with an entity for each element of the algorithm.
-That is, for example, an entity for each permutation, the left_shift algorithm, etc. However we realized that it wouldn't be cost-efficient in terms of electronics, and we knew little about the VHDL language.
+That is, for example, an entity for each permutation, the `left_shift` algorithm, etc. However we realized that it wouldn't be cost-efficient in terms of electronics, and we knew little about the VHDL language.
 Thus, we quickly changed our design and we built *functions* for each part of the algorithm, along with *constants* for tables.